 7. He was a civil rights activist on a global scale.

 Du Bois’s interest in equality extended beyond his own national borders.
 He helped organize multiple Pan-African Conferences after attending his first in 1900 in London.
 There, he penned the “Address to the Nations of the World,” which urged the United States and European nations to fight systemic racism and to end colonialism.
 He was also a member of the three-person delegation from the NAACP to the United Nations’ founding conference in 1945.
 As a writer and activist, he fought for freedom and equality for the whole of the African diaspora and for Africans themselves.

 8. He was a victim of McCarthyism.

-The FBI started a file on Du Bois—an avowed Socialist—in 1942.
-In the 1950s—when McCarthyism was at its peak—Du Bois, who served as chairman of the anti-nuke Peace Information Center, and four others were charged with failing to register the organization with the government.
+The FBI started a file on Du Bois, an avowed Socialist, in 1942.
+When McCarthyism was at its peak in the 1950s, Du Bois—who served as chairman of the anti-nuke Peace Information Center—and four others were charged with failing to register the organization with the government.
 If they had been convicted, they could have faced five years in prison and a fine of $10,000.

 The jury didn’t get to render a verdict, however, because the judge threw the case out after defense attorney Vito Marcantonio informed him that Albert Einstein would testify as a character witness for Du Bois.
 (The two were pen pals, and Einstein even wrote an essay for The Crisis.)

-9. Du Bois became a citizen of Ghana but never renounced his United States Citizenship.
+9. He became a citizen of Ghana but never renounced his U.S. citizenship.

-10. He died the day before the “I Have A Dream” speech.
+10. He died the day before Martin Luther King Jr. gave his “I Have A Dream” speech.